Electronic Health Records

 electronic health records

-By helping some of our medical billing service clients with their electronic health records (EHR)software, we have gained some insights we would like to share with our readers.
-We hope this information will help providers make the best choice for their practice and pocketbook.
+We have helped many clients installing and implementing their electronic health records (EHR) software and have gained some insights we would like to share with our readers.
+We hope this information will be helpful to providers so they can make the best choice for their practice and pocketbook.

 All certified electronic health record systems are required to have features like e-prescribing, entering allergies, problems, medical history, and medication lists.
 Where EHR systems differ the most are in the following areas: